paulssonamalia/GAeventManipulation/README.md

 # GAeventManipulation
-Process event data collected from A/B testing in CA
+This script processes event data collected from A/B testing in CA